Creating custom apps

 Note

-Simmate uses Django to detect and maintain models, so all the same rules apply.
+Simmate uses the Django ORM to manage database tables, so all standard Django model rules apply.

 Tip

-Read more about custom tables in our Database guides
+Learn more about defining tables in our Database guides.

 Adding Workflows¶